carlosjhr64/neuronet/README.md

 	Yin.bless(neuronet)

 Yang
-:	(in Chinese philosophy) The active male principle of the universe, characterized as male and creative and associated with heaven, heat,...
+:	The active male principle of the universe, characterized as male and
+	creative and associated with heaven, heat, and light.

 One the other hand, the [Yang](http://rubydoc.info/gems/neuronet/Neuronet/Yang) bless makes the output mirror yang.